Neil Balfour: Ryedale

 Balfour stood down at the 1984 European Parliament election.
 He had been appointed Chairman of the York Trust Ltd in 1983, which later became York Mount Group.
 However, he did not give up Parliamentary ambitions.
 John Spence, the Conservative MP for Ryedale (part of his former European Parliament constituency), died in 1986, and Balfour was selected to defend the seat in a by-election.

 The by-election took place at a time when the Conservatives were unpopular and the Liberals nominated a popular local teacher, Elizabeth Shields.
 On polling day, Shields won the seat comfortably.
 Balfour returned to merchant banking, and from 1991 was Chairman of Mermaid Overseas Ltd. In 1999 he became involved with the emerging Polish market as a Director of Mostostal Warszawa SA, serving as Chief Executive Officer from 2000 to 2002.

 Policy stance

 In 2000 he wrote a letter to The Spectator in which he declared "as a committed Europhile" that the best solution would be to allow Britain to opt into EU laws it liked, and supported the call from Conrad Black for Britain to negotiate membership of the North American Free Trade Agreement.

 Personal life

 In 1969, Balfour married Princess Elizabeth of Yugoslavia in London.
-Princess Elizabeth is the only daughter of Prince Paul of Yugoslavia and Princess Olga of Greece and Denmark.
+Princess Elizabeth is the only daughter of Prince Paul of Yugoslavia and his wife, Princess Olga of Greece and Denmark.
 Her older brothers were Prince Nicholas and Prince Alexander of Yugoslavia.
-They have a son, Nicholas Augustus Roxburgh Balfour (b.
-1970).
+They have a son: